To see the full project, go to:

 The opening was on Sunday May 3, 2026

-The context program will run till May 22, 2026
+The context program did run till May 20, 2026

 Our partner Erwin Tolin Alexander found a highly suitable location with great historical significance for the presentation of the Armazoen Art Project.
 He designed a very interesting context program with different workshops for visual artists, spoken word artists, dancers, journalists, critical thinkers and textile artists.

-Erwin Tolin Alexander, our context program partner
+Erwin Tolin Alexander is our context program partner.

-Sjenin and Nikita are the audience guides.
+Sjenin Plein and Nikita Dalim-Kasanrawi are the audience guides.

 The banners mounted on the shipping container visualize the local presentation of where the Armazoen Art Project has already been presented, Each banner is designed and executed by one of our nine partners.

-In the Netherlands: Middelburg, Rotterdam, Velsen/IJmuiden, Den Helder/Texel, and Amsterdam
+In the Netherlands: Middelburg, Rotterdam, Velsen/IJmuiden, Den Helder/Texel, and Amsterdam.

-Internationally: Luanda (Angola) and Willemstad (Curaçao).
+International: Luanda (Angola) and Willemstad (Curaçao).
 Paramaribo and New York are yet to come.

 Roger and Michel make sure the banners can withstand wind and rain.